OwaisHu55ain/Learn-Today/Programming_with_Python/Control_Flow_and_Conditionals.md

 **break**

-break statement in python is used to terminate a loop prematurely.
+Break statement in python is used to terminate a loop prematurely.
 ```
  #Starter Code
 favorites = ['Creme Brulee', 'Apple Pie', 'Churros', 'Tiramisú', 'Chocolate Cake']